"Electrophants" at Goldhanger

 produces well over 100 relevant articles from resorts around the country

-The version marketed from Follyfaunts was electrically driven using conventional 12volt car batteries.
+The version marketed from Follyfaunts was electrically driven using conventional 12volt lead-acid car batteries.
 Only a few models of this version seem to have produced before the company closed down, probably resulting of an incident in the USA when the elephant fell over while carrying children.
 It was most likely that it toppled due to the weight of the batteries held within the body combined with the weight of the children being carried.
-This was probably inevitable because with the batteries and the children they were ‘top heavy’ with a centre of gravity far too high.
-The driver would have to have been very careful to stay on level ground and avoid pit holes and bumps.
+Here is a newpaper cutting from the 1950s...

 a large version on the Prom at Maldon